 All Students studying in the UK are exempt from paying council tax.
 Our support team are able to produce course confirmation letters for students which can be given to the council/landlord as proof of student status.
 When you start your course, come and speak to our staff and we will be able to assist you through this process.

-Students are invited to join our Accommodation Facebook Group – a user led forum where students can find accommodation, advertisers for flatmates and share advice and tips based on their experiences of living in London.
+Students are invited to join our Accommodation Facebook Group – a user led forum where students can find accommodation, advertisements for flatmates and share advice and tips based on their experiences of living in London.

 The Type of Tenancy Agreement